Troubadour (George Strait album)

 Troubadour is the twenty-fifth studio album by American country music singer George Strait.
-It was released on April 1, 2008 on MCA Nashville Records.
+It was released on April 1, 2008, on MCA Nashville Records.
 The album comprises twelve tracks, including two duets.
-The lead-off single, "I Saw God Today", was the highest-debuting single of Strait's career, and his forty-third Number One on the Billboard country charts.
+The lead single, "I Saw God Today", was the highest-debuting single of Strait's career, and his forty-third number one on the Billboard country chart.
 The album has been certified platinum by the RIAA.
 At the 51st Grammy Awards, Troubadour earned the Grammy Award for Best Country Album, the first Grammy win of Strait's career.
 The album was intended to include the song "Everybody Wants to Go to Heaven", but after Strait decided not to include it on the album, it was later recorded by Kenny Chesney, and was released as the first single from his album Lucky Old Sun.
 "It Was Me" was originally recorded by Jamey Johnson on his 2006 album, The Dollar.

 Singles

-"I Saw God Today", the lead-off single, debuted at #19 on the Billboard Hot Country Songs chart, giving Strait the highest chart debut of his career.
-This song went on to become his 43rd Billboard Number One, and his 56th on all trade charts, setting a new record for most Number One singles.
-The album's title track was released in June 2008 as its second single, and peaked at #7 on the country charts.
-Following it was "River of Love", which debuted at #45 in November 2008, and reached #1 in April 2009.
+"I Saw God Today", the lead single, debuted at No. 19 on the Billboard Hot Country Songs chart, giving Strait the highest chart debut of his career.
+This song went on to become his 43rd Billboard number one, and his 56th on all trade charts, setting a new record for most number-one singles.
+The album's title track was released in June 2008 as its second single, and peaked at No. 7 on the country chart.
+Following it was "River of Love", which debuted at No. 45 in November 2008, and reached No. 1 in April 2009.